bondhugula/mlir/rfc/rfc-graybox.md

    except that it does not walk regions of an affine.graybox.
 Most polyhedral/affine passes will use this and thus see *affine.graybox* as opaque *for any walks from above*.

-   An affine pass' run should be changed to to run on its function op as well as every *affine.graybox* op in the function op.
-Unfortunately, they have to be done sequentially only because the "declaration" of the *affine.graybox* and the "imperative" call to it are one thing - the affine grayboxes in a function are otherwise disjoint and can be otherwise been processed in parallel.
+   An affine pass' run should be changed to run on its function op as well as every *affine.graybox* op in the function op.
+Unfortunately, these runs can only be done sequentially only because the "declaration" of the *affine.graybox* and the "imperative" call to it are one thing - the affine grayboxes in a function are otherwise disjoint and can otherwise be processed in parallel.
 In summary, there can be an AffineFunctionPass that, instead of providing [runOnFunction](https://github.com/tensorflow/mlir/blob/8aadfe58a5deea85656a8d8318e6b40d9de350c4/include/mlir/Pass/Pass.h#L267)